tonyfromundefined/ventyd/README.md

 # Ventyd

-A TypeScript-first event sourcing library with full type safety, flexible storage backends, and plugin support.
+A TypeScript-first event sourcing library with full type safety and flexible storage backends.

 ## Features